MIO : Mutual Information Optimization using Self-Supervised Binary Contrastive Learning: Experimental Details

 \subsection{Datasets}

-We used three datasets to conduct the experiments with the proposed loss function, namely, CIFAR-10, STL-10 and CIFAR-100.
-The dimensions of images in CIFAR-10, STL-10, CIFAR-100 are $32 \times 32$, $96 \times 96$ and $32 \times 32$, respectively.
-The details of the distribution of the training and test set are given in \Cref{tab:datatable}.
+We use four popular datasets to conduct the experiments, namely, CIFAR-10, STL-10, CIFAR-100, Tiny ImageNet, ImageNet100 and ImageNet1K.
+The dimensions of images in CIFAR-10, STL-10, CIFAR-100, Tiny ImageNet, ImageNet100 and ImageNet1K are $32 \times 32$, $96 \times 96$, $32 \times 32$, $64 \times 64$, $256 \times 256$ and $256 \times 256$, respectively.
+The details of the distribution of the training and test sets are given in \Cref{tab:datatable}.